Last Updated on September, 2023

 - Rubber gloves and eye protection

 For alkaline batteries that may have gotten stuck due to corrosion, you don’t want to start jamming it with a fork, hoping it will fall out.
 You want to use a carefully calculated scientific reaction to remove the stuck battery.

-First, you take the baking soda and combine it with vinegar.
+First, you take the baking soda and combine it with vinegar (a tablespoon is preferable).
 The baking soda and vinegar react together to formulate the dissolving of rust and corrosion.

 It is this property of baking soda in combination with vinegar that provides the right chemical reaction to remove the corroded battery from the battery holder.